 This is how CloudCall lays out what "with cause" means in its section on termination:

 A termination without cause simply means that a party wishes to end the agreement despite the other party having done nothing wrong.

 To put it plainly, there are some instances when a party is justified in ending the agreement, and no penalties are levied against it for doing so.
 On the other hand, if a party leaves without cause, then the party wishing to exit the agreement must typically provide some sort of compensation to the other party before the term of service expires.

 A SaaS service level agreement (SLA) is a document that outlines the agreement and plan between your company and your customers in case something goes wrong with your service.

-Every SaaS company should have a Service Level Agreement (SLA) to protect its customers and ensure it lives up to its promises.
+Every SaaS company should have a Service Level Agreement in place to protect its customers and ensure it lives up to its promises.

-SaaS Service Level Agreements (SLA) offer purchasers a safety net and accountability that eases their concerns.
+SaaS SLAs offer purchasers a safety net and accountability that eases their concerns.
 They ensure that customers aren't forgotten after they sign the contract.
-With a Service Level Agreement (SLA) in place, you may assure your customers that in case of service disruptions, you'll have the resources and processes in place to resolve the problem as quickly as possible.
+With a Service Level Agreement in place, you may assure your customers that in case of service disruptions, you'll have the resources and processes in place to resolve the problem as quickly as possible.